ovh/docs/pages/cloud/storage/pca_cyberduck/guide.en-gb.md

 ---
 title: Managing your archives with a Swift client
 slug: pca/cyberduck
-excerpt: This guide shows you how to configure Cyberduck manage your Public Cloud Archives.
+excerpt: This guide shows you how to configure Cyberduck to manage your Public Cloud Archives.
 section: Public Cloud Archive
 ---